Muchalls Castle: Seventeenth-century reconstruction by the Burnetts of Leys

 The second floor level (referred to as the first floor in Scotland) is erected over the intact Middle Ages ground-level structure.
 Prominent exterior features are: a set of well-sculpted corbelled turrets; massive ranges of chimneys: a curtain-walled entrance courtyard with two sets of triple gun loops flanking the entrance arch; a subterranean crypt; and well-preserved 17th-century high-stone walled terraced gardens.
-The bartizans render interesting interior features in numerous of the bedrooms, providing interesting circular nooks with small lookout windows strategically placed at upper building corners.
+The bartizans render interesting interior features in numerous of the bedrooms, providing interesting circular nooks with small lookout windows strategically placed at the upper building corners.
 There are numerous original arrow slits that indicate the original defensive nature of the structure; some of these arrow slits penetrate exterior walls that are over a metre thick.
 There are a number of crow-stepped gables associated with large chimneys at building endpoints.
-The castle itself is an A listed historical building; however, there are three further listed structures on the castle grounds, including a fine stone stables and a 17th-century dovecote.
+The castle itself is an A listed historical building; however, there are three further listed structures on the castle grounds, including a fine stone stable and a 17th-century dovecote.

 The next level includes most of the principal reception rooms, including the Great Hall, the Ladies' Drawing Room and the Gentlemen's Study.
 These reception rooms are the main locations of the elaborate plasterwork; in fact, the ceilings of these three rooms are totally covered in original 17th-century plasterwork with heraldic coats of arms, biblical figures and other historical figures.
 The great hall fireplace has an original plasterwork overmantel featuring egyptianesque caryatid figures and the King James Arms.
 One can walk erect inside the fireplace and conduct a small meeting inside with bench seating built in.
 The firebox also hosts the Laird's Lug, a secret listening system allowing the Laird to overhear conversations in the Great Hall from his suite above.

-The third level consists of a number of bedrooms: The Laird's Bedroom, The Priest's Bedroom, The Queen's Bedroom, The Queen's Winter Bedroom.
+The third level consists of a number of bedrooms: The Laird's Bedroom, The Priest's Bedroom, The Queen's Bedroom and The Queen's Winter Bedroom.
 The Queen naturally had a very elegant room in case she were to visit; in fact, she had a Winter Bedroom for inclement weather.
 Each of the bedrooms has a fireplace, as do some of the bathrooms.
 The bathrooms are a Victorian modification of what would have been dressing rooms in the 17th century.

 Several generations of the Burnett of Leys family lived in Muchalls Castle.
 Later residents included James Robertson, Baron Robertson, President of the Scottish Court of Session, and Geraldine Simpson (née Pringle), heiress to the Pringle knitting fortune.